 45. DIY internal wall insulation

-You can install internal wall insulation yourself, and it's both effective and relatively cheap.
-The insulation either comes as boards or in rolls that you stick to the wall with special adhesive.
-If you rent, check with your landlord before decorating, and see whether you could benefit from the Affordable Warmth scheme.
-This solution can be costly and requires a lot of decorating, so if you’re renting, you’ll need your landlord onboard.
-Find out more about DIY internal wall insulation and other energy-saving tips in our guide to eco heating.
+If you rent, check with your landlord first and see whether you could benefit from the Affordable Warmth scheme.
+This solution can be costly and require a lot of decorating, so if you’re renting you’ll need your landlord onboard.

-46. Insulate your pipes and hot water cylinder
+47. Insulate your pipes and hot water cylinder

 48. Upgrade your windows or doors

-If you are a homeowner and can afford to upgrade your windows, you might also consider replacing external doors with better insulated ones.
 Find out more about reducing home heat loss from windows and doors with the Energy Saving Trust.

-Solar and heat pump eco-heating
+Solar and heat pump eco heating

 Eco heating options reduce carbon emissions, protect our environment, keep us warm and slash our bills in the long term.